lulf/watchful/blog/part-1.md

 * Writing an async driver
 * Driving multiple SPI devices on the same bus

-The first part will focus on the basics.
+The first part will focus on the basics of creating a standalone Embassy project.

 ## Background